Effective model-completeness for p-adic analytic structures: Effective model-completeness

 if $t_i\not=t_j$ for all $i\not=j$.
 To make sure that this last condition is satisfied, we introduce the variables $t_{ij}$ $0\leq i<j\leq s$ and add to the system the equations:

-First, let us remark that we can assume that the system has no solution with at least one zero coordinate: Indeed, if we introduce a new parameter $\overline{u}$ and proceed to the changement of variable $X\longmapsto X-u$ (for $X\in \{z,t_0,\cdots, a_0,t_{01},\cdots t_{s-1,s}\}$), then for a good choice of $\overline{u}$ in $\mathcal{O}_p$, the new system a no solution with zero coordinate and the number of solutions of the new system is the same that before.
 Note that this system has finitely many solutions in $(\mathcal{O}_p)^{2s+3}\times (\Cp)^{(s^2+s)/2}$ if $h(Z,\overline{y})$ has finitely many solutions in $\mathcal{O}_p$.
 Conversely, the number of solution of $h(Z,\overline{y})$ is equal to the sum of the number of the solutions of the different systems taking in account all possible multiplicities of the $t_i$'s.
-So, the number of solution of $h(Z,\overline{y})$ in $\mathcal{O}_p$ is determined by the sum of the number of solutions of systems $(f_1^{( i)},\cdots f_{N_i}^{( i)})$ where $f_j^{(i)}\in W_{\widetilde{F}}^{(m)}$.
-Going down by induction (which increase the number of systems we have to consider), we can actually assume that the functions $f_j^{(i)}$ are in $W_{\widetilde{F}}^{(0)}$ (i.e. are $\mathcal{L}_{\widetilde{F}}$-terms).
-So, by theorem \ref{effective bound of system} and the remark after, one can compute a bound $S_i$ for the number of solutions of the system $(f_1^{( i)},\cdots f_{N_i}^{( i)})$.
+So, the number of solutions of $h(Z,\overline{y})$ is determined by the sum of the number of solutions of systems $(f_1^{( i)},\cdots f_{N_i}^{( i)})$ where $f_j^{(i)}\in W_{\widetilde{F}}^{(m)}$ (and $i$ varies over all possible multiplicities).
+Going down by induction (by Proposition \ref{strong def W-syst}, the zeros of any element of $W^{m+1}$ is determined by a system of functions in $W^{(m)}$), we can actually assume that the functions $f_j^{(i)}$ are in $W_{\widetilde{F}}^{(0)}$ (i.e.\ are $\mathcal{L}_{\widetilde{F}}$-terms).
+So, by Theorem \ref{effective bound of system}, one can compute a bound $S_i$ for the number of solutions of the system $(f_1^{( i)},\cdots f_{N_i}^{( i)})$.
 Take $S=\sum S_i$.
 Then $S$ is a bound for $d(h)$.
 Let $h'$ be a derivative of $h$.
-We can compute $d(h')$ in a similar way using the definitions given in the claims \ref{strong def W-unit} and \ref{strong def W-deriv1} in proposition \ref{strong def W-syst}. \end{proof} The cases where $h$ is equal to a function $Q$ like in (e) or one of its derivative is obtained similarly using systems given in proposition \ref{strong def W-syst}.
-With the same argument, we can compute $d(H)$ for a general function in $W_{\widetilde{F},n}^{(m+1)}$.
-Indeed, $H$ is just a polynomial combination of functions of type (a)-(e) and so is also determined by a system of equations whose functions (and their derivatives) have an effective Weierstrass bound.
+We can compute $d(h')$ in a similar way using the definitions given in the facts \ref{strong def W-unit} and \ref{strong def W-deriv1} in Proposition \ref{strong def W-syst}. \end{proof} The cases where $h$ is equal to a function $Q$ like in (e) or one of its derivative is obtained similarly using systems given in Proposition \ref{strong def W-syst}.
+With the same argument, we can compute $S(H)$ for a general function in $W_{\widetilde{F},n}^{(m+1)}$.
+Indeed, $H$ is just a polynomial combination of functions of type (a)-(e) and so is also determined by a system of equations whose functions (and their derivatives) are $\mathcal{L}_F$-terms.

 \end{proof}